irmen/Pyro4/docs/source/tipstricks.rst

 is fine (:doc:`flame` even provides a convenience method for that, if you like:
 :meth:`Pyro4.utils.flame.Flame.sendfile`) but usually it is better to use something else to do the actual data transfer (file share+file copy, ftp, scp, rsync).
+Also, Pyro has a 2 gigabyte message size limitation at this time.

 .. note:: Serpent and binary data:
     If you do transfer binary data using the serpent serializer, you have to be aware of the following.